pxtha/portfolio/content/blog/joon/index.md

 The Joon project successfully launched in September 2020 and has gained a growing user base since then.
 It has received positive feedback for its user-friendly interface and the ability to connect like-minded individuals.

-For more details about the project, please visit the [Joon Page](https://myjoon.app/).